 - When assessing which school is your nearest, we measure distance by shortest road route.
 If a different school is the nearest school by straight line distance, as defined in Surrey's admission arrangements for community and voluntary controlled schools, free home to school transport will also be provided to this school so long as the age and distance criteria are met.

 - When we determine your nearest qualifying school, we take into account schools both inside and outside the county boundary.
 Your nearest qualifying school may be outside the county of Surrey.

 - If the nearest qualifying school is determined to be outside of Surrey, but your child is attending the nearest Surrey school to your home address then, so long as both schools are over the statutory walking distance, transport would be provided.

 - If you are moving into the area, your nearest school will depend on the availability of school places at the time of your application.

-We will consider the safety of the walking route when assessing transport eligibility.
+- We will consider the safety of the walking route when assessing transport eligibility.
 However not all roads and footpaths in Surrey will have been individually assessed for their safety.
-If you believe part of the assessed walking route to be unsafe and that you would otherwise be eligible for free home to school transport, you should provide details so the route can be reviewed.
+If you believe part of the assessed walking route to be unsafe and would otherwise be eligible for free home to school transport, you should provide details so the route can be reviewed.

 If you are not eligible for free home to school transport

 If your application for home to school transport has been unsuccessful you may be able to appeal the decision.
 Please see information on Appealing a home to school transport decision.